ly774508966/UnityEngineEx/README.md

 			[Component("Icon")] SpriteRenderer icon;
 		}

-		// WARN: this class must have public (or internal) visibility or Mono will fail to link it in WebPlayer builds.
+		// WARN: this class must have public (or internal) visibility or Mono will fail to decompose it in WebPlayer builds.
-		// beacuse it is used in IList<> linkage. public class Description
+		// beacuse it is used in IList<> component. public class Description
 		{
 			[Component] GameObject gameObject; // Component without "name" will link to object itself.